-Seasonal adjustment Seasonal adjustment removes the estimated effect of changes that normally occur at the same time every year (such as price movements resulting from changing climatic conditions, production cycles, model changeovers, holidays, sales, etc.).
+Seasonal adjustment Seasonal adjustment removes the estimated effect of changes that normally occur at the same time every year (such as price movements resulting from changing climatic conditions, production cycles, model changeovers, holidays, and sales).
 CPI series are selected for seasonal adjustment if they pass certain statistical criteria and if there is an economic rationale for the observed seasonality.
 Seasonal factors used in computing the seasonally adjusted indexes are derived using X-13ARIMA-SEATS seasonal adjustment software.
-X-13ARIMA-SEATS is an extension of the X-11 variant of the Census Method II Seasonal Adjustment methodology.
-In some cases, intervention analysis seasonal adjustment is carried out using X-13ARIMA-SEATS to derive more accurate seasonal factors.
-Consumer price indexes may be adjusted directly or aggregatively depending on the level of aggregation of the index, and the behavior of the component series.
+X-13ARIMA-SEATS is an extension of the X-12 variant of the Census Method II Seasonal Adjustment methodology.
+In some cases, intervention analysis seasonal adjustment is carried out using X-13ARIMA-SEATS, to derive more accurate seasonal factors.
+Consumer price indexes may be adjusted directly or aggregately, depending on the level of aggregation of the index and the behavior of the component series.

 Intervention analysis seasonal adjustment Some index series show erratic behavior due to non-seasonal economic events (called interventions) or methodology changes.
 These events, which can be one-time occurrences or recurring events that happen at infrequent and irregular intervals, adversely affect the estimate of the seasonal component of the series.